vincent-bernardon/vincent-bernardon/README.md

 <a href="https://app.daily.dev/mrvincell"><img src="https://api.daily.dev/devcards/v2/0AIBUfx28MljkXLQsqnje.png?r=ojs&type=default" width="356" alt="Mr_Vincell's Dev Card"/></a>

-🌟 Check out my project [Glowing in the dark](https://github.com/Maelis-Rakowski/Glowing-in-the-dark), a luminous exploration of the intersection between technology and art.
+🌟 Check out our project [Glowing in the dark](https://github.com/Maelis-Rakowski/Glowing-in-the-dark), a luminous exploration of the intersection between technology and art.
 Dive into a world where light meets darkness and innovation meets imagination. 🌟

 <!--